Nigohan

 Nigohan is a large village in Mohanlalganj block of Lucknow district, Uttar Pradesh, India.
-Located to the west of the road from Lucknow to Raebareli, it was historically the seat of a pargana in Mohanlalganj tehsil.
+Located to the west of the road from Lucknow to Raebareli, historically it was the seat of a pargana in Mohanlalganj tehsil.
 As of 2011, its population is 6,474, in 1,093 households.
-The Nigohan train station is located east of the village and technically belongs to the village of Karanpur.
+The Nigohan Railway Station is located east of the village and technically belongs to the village of Karanpur.
 Nigohan is the seat of a gram panchayat.

 History

 According to legend, Nigohan was founded by a Chandrabansi raja named Nahush, who was transformed into a snake as punishment for cursing a Brahmin and made to live in a large tank to the south of the village.
 The Pandavas then came here during their travels, and one of them managed to break the spell and restore Raja Nahush to his human form.
 On being turned back into a human, Raja Nahush performed a great sacrifice, and this is commemorated in an annual festival during the month of Kartik.
 The festival takes place at the Abhiniwara tank, where there is a temple of Mahadeo (Shiva); Raja Nahush is also venerated at a shrine at the centre of the village.